 Greece Golden Visa

-The Greece Golden Visa is the country’s prime Residency by Investment program, and even though its price has recently increased, it can still be obtained for the minimum investment amount of €250,000 due to a transitional period.
-This program allows family reunification, and Greek citizenship can be attained in 7 years.
+The Greece Golden Visa is the country’s prime Residency by Investment program, and even though its price has recently increased, it can still be obtained for the minimum investment amount of €250,000 for real estate purchase, which is a highly attractive option.
+This program allows for you to become a citizen after 7 years of living in the country, proving you have enough knowledge of the Greek language and culture.

 Cyprus Golden Visa

-Tucked away in the corner of the Mediterranean Sea, Cyprus may not be the first European Union country anyone may think of, but it is an interesting choice.
-The Cypriot capital, Nicosia, is one of the sunniest in the entire European continent, and Cyprus, as a whole, is one of the most historically and culturally rich countries in the EU.
+Tucked away in the corner of the Mediterranean Sea, Cyprus may not be the first European Union country you may think of, but it is an interesting choice, especially after the announcement that the country aims to become a full Schengen member by the end of 2025.

 cyprus limassol landscape